jamiephillips212/reading-notes/code-102/revisions-and-the-cloud.md

 - A system that keeps snapshots of changes made to the file or project.
 Allows user to revisit previous versions
 - `Cloning` - copying all files from a repository to a local computer
 - Track & stage files, user can enter file individually with `git add file.md` or mulitple with `git add *`
-- Take a snapshot of changed files, enter `git commit.file.md` for single files, `git commit -a` for mulitple
+- Take a snapshot of changed files, enter `git commit.file.md` for single files, `git commit -a` for multiple
 - Sends files to Github, user uses `git push origin main`